 This program is a terminal degree program that prepares students to use digital and new media technologies to create, present, communicate, and shape information and imagery.
 It addresses emerging trends in science and research arenas, art and design, and industrial/commercial contexts.
 The program is cross-disciplinary and inter-media, designed to work with individual students on an individual basis.
 Students have the opportunity to develop original work in 3D animation, video, motion graphics, digital imaging, interactive multi-media design, creative coding, web design, sound and imaging, spatial interactivity, and installation.

 This degree offers eight different programs.
 Choose from arts leadership, costume design and technology, directing and public dialogue, lighting design, properties design and management, sceneography, stage management or technical direction.
 Students have the opportunity to combine coursework with hands-on learning to provide theoretical framework and practical experience for a career in Theatre.

 There are two major tracks within the Architecture and Design Research degree, each of which has topical areas.
-The Architecture track includes Architectural Representation and Education, Architectural History and Theory, Historical Preservation and Computing and Representation.
-A principal focus of the Design Research track is on Building Science.
+The Architecture track includes Architectural Representation and Education; Architectural History, Theory, and Criticism; Historical Preservation and Computing; and Representation.
+The principal foci of the Design Research track include Building Science and Landscape Architecture.